anderswestberg/mdpdf-with-title/README.md

 # MDPDF - Markdown to PDF converter
 [![NPM version](https://img.shields.io/npm/v/mdpdf.svg?style=flat-square)](https://www.npmjs.com/package/mdpdf) [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 A command line markdown to pdf converter with support for page headers, footers, and custom stylesheets.
 Mdpdf is incredibly configurable and has a JavaScript API for more extravogant usage.
+A fork of https://github.com/elliotblackburn/mdpdf simply adding a document title to options.

 For examples of how to use headers and footers, see the [examples directory](./examples).